C++23 · GPU-First · In Development · Late 2027

 Entity Component System

-Archetype-based storage with cache-friendly SoA layout and deterministic scheduling.
+• Archetype-based storage with cache-friendly SoA chunks

 Job System